-With a long weekend coming up, inspiration from the Chelsea Flower Show, and the sun due to shine, it would be a shame not to get out into the garden and enjoy the benefits of gardening for the elderly.
+With a long weekend coming up, inspiration from the Chelsea Flower Show, and the sun due to shine, it would be a shame not to get out into the garden and enjoy the benefits of gardening, this is something a Live-in Carer can help with.
 Gardening helps enhance well-being, improve dexterity, reduce symptoms of anxiety and depression, and improve relaxation and satisfaction; it also provides social entertainment for those who like to garden in groups, or with friends.
 And the best part is that you can enjoy family fun, good food, and a place to relax and take in the sunshine - all in the comfort of your own back garden.
-Throw in some fresh fruit and veggies grown by your own hands - it’s a winner all round!
+A home carer can help ensure your relative gets plenty of fresh fruit and veggies grown by their own hands - it’s a winner all round!

 You can enjoy activities such as:

 Planting herbs in pots or raised beds

 Planting vegetables which are in season

 Decorating the garden with sensory accessories which can help with conditions like dementia

 There are benefits in having flower gardens, or small vegetables gardens.
 If you opt to grow flowers, you can pick fresh flowers and have bright bouquets throughout the house or to give to friends and relatives - fresh flowers really do brighten up a room!

 And if you decide to grow herbs and vegetables in your garden, you can enjoy hosting family BBQs with produce grown by you!

 Make sure your gardening experience is pleasant by following a few simple rules:

 Wear a hat and sunscreen to protect from harmful UV rays